FREE SHIPPING on orders over $75 International: over $250

 golden monkey black tea

-The tea leaves' fuzzy appearance comes from the tea bush varietal — Fuding Dahoe, which is known for its soft "hairy" tea leaves.
+The tea leaves' fuzzy appearance comes from the tea bush varietal – Fuding Da Bai, which is known for its soft "hairy" tea leaves.
 A trait revered in the world of tea farmers and connoisseurs.
 Only the pekoe is harvested, the first tea leaf plus a bud.
-Which makes this tea extremely gentle.
-However, the iconic golden color of this tea doesn't have much to do with the tea bushes — it's a result of exceptional processing.
-While the tea leaves undergo oxidization, the farmers know the precise moment when to stop it, leaving the tea leaf tips with the beautiful golden color.
+This makes this tea extremely gentle.
+However, the iconic golden color of this tea has little to do with the tea bushes – it's the result of exceptional processing.
+As the tea leaves undergo oxidation, the farmers know the precise moment to stop it, leaving the tea leaf tips with a beautiful golden color.

 Golden Monkey Black Tea is seen as the hong cha version of Silver Needle White Tea in the tea world.

 Many black tea fans choose to make Jin Hou Black Tea their everyday sip.
 It's no wonder why.
-The tea has a timeless flavor, in a way that it can never get old.
-Plus, this tea is known for lasting through many infusions, even getting better mid-session after a few infusions.
+The tea has a timeless flavor that never gets old.
+Plus, this tea is known for lasting through many infusions, even improving mid-session after a few.
 It has a flavor that gently lingers on the palate.
 If you are looking for a tea to sip throughout the day (especially in this autumn weather), we recommend Golden Monkey Black Tea without hesitation.

 golden monkey black tea